sentenz/devops/scripts/utils/README.md

 - git.sh
   > An internal library for git actions.

+- utils.sh
+  > An internal library for package management actions.

 - fs.sh
   > An external library for file system actions from [bash-libraries](https://github.com/juan131/bash-libraries) repository.